Greg LaRocca

 Gregory Mark LaRocca (born November 10, 1972) is an American former Major League Baseball (MLB) second baseman who played for the San Diego Padres and Cleveland Indians between 2000 and 2003.
 He also played in the Nippon Professional Baseball league from 2004 to 2010.

 Biography

-LaRocca attended Manchester High School West in Manchester, New Hampshire and the University of Massachusetts Amherst.
+LaRocca attended Manchester High School West in Manchester, New Hampshire and the Isenberg School of Management at University of Massachusetts Amherst.
 In 1993, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 He was drafted by the San Diego Padres in the 10th round (262nd overall) of the 1994 MLB Draft.

 Major League Baseball

 Minor Leagues (1994–1999)

 LaRocca played for Low-A Spokane Indians and High-A Rancho Cucamonga Quakes.
 The 1995 season was split between High-A Rancho Cucamonga Quakes and AA Memphis Chicks.
 The entire 1996 season was played for AA Memphis Chicks.
 LaRocca played all of 1997 for AA Mobile BayBears.
 The 1998 season was played for AAA Las Vegas Stars.
 LaRocca stayed in AAA Las Vegas for all of 1999 as well.